Invest Wisely: An Introduction to Mutual Funds

 Exchanging Shares

+A “family of funds” is a group of mutual funds that share administrative and distribution systems.
+Each fund in a family may have different investment objectives and follow different strategies.
 Some funds offer exchange privileges within a family of funds, allowing shareholders to transfer their holdings from one fund to another as their investment goals or tolerance for risk change.
 While some funds impose fees for exchanges, most funds typically do not.
 To learn more about a mutual fund’s exchange policies, call the fund’s toll-free number, visit its website, or read the “shareholder information” section of the prospectus.
+Bear in mind that exchanges have tax consequences.
+Even if the fund doesn’t charge you for the transfer, you’ll be liable for any capital gain on the sale of your old shares – or, depending on the circumstances, eligible to take a capital loss.
+We’ll discuss taxes in further detail below. |

 How Funds Can Earn Money for You